fredgibbs/fredgibbs.github.io/courses/etc/atom-and-github.md

 - In the `Clone from` prompt, enter `https://github.com/unm-historiography/2021-fall.git`
 - You can see that you must specify a directory where all the files from our repository will be copied.
 You can pick any directory on your computer, or just accept the default (recommended).
 - Press the `Clone` button
 - At this point, GitHub wants to make sure that you are authorized to make changes in our repository.
-So Atom will tell you to visit `github.atom.io/login` and log in with your GitHub credentials.
+So Atom will tell you to visit [github.atom.io/login](github.atom.io/login), log in with your GitHub credentials.
 Then you'll get the special code/token from GitHub that you need to relay to Atom.
 You've all done this sort of thing before.
 - Once you're connected to GitHub, you will see all the folders and files from our repository on the left Project pane.
 - You're done connecting and you never have to do any of these steps again.